polyseam/cndi/README.md

 Some are only required for certain "deployment targets" like `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which are only needed for aws deployments.
-Lastly, some are only required for certain Templates, for example all `airflow-cnpg` templates require `GIT_SYNC_PASSWORD` for accessing repos that hold Airflow DAGs.
+Lastly, some are only required for certain Templates, for example all `airflow` templates require `GIT_SYNC_PASSWORD` for accessing repos that hold Airflow DAGs.